 assert result is not None and result.avg_score >= 8

-Performance evals measure the latency and memory footprint of the Agent operations.
+Performance evals measure the latency and memory footprint of an Agent or Team.

-While latency will be dominated by the model API response time, we should still keep performance top of mind and track the agent performance with and without certain components.
+While latency will be dominated by the model API response time, we should still keep performance top of mind and track the Agent or Team’s performance with and without certain components.
 Eg: it would be good to know what’s the average latency with and without storage, memory, with a new prompt, or with a new model.

 Example